ashsmith/ashsmithio/_posts/2014-12-23-simple-magento2-controller-module.md

 With the developer beta release of Magento 2 coming out just the other day, I decided it was a good time to take a look at how to create a simple module.
 The goal of this post is to help you (read as: me) understand some of the new concepts/structures in Magento 2.

 It's worth noting this is an investigation by myself, and exploring the magento 2 code base.
 I talk to myself a lot, and probably make false promises like writing future posts (seriously, my last past was 4 months ago).
-Imagine those comments as mete @TODO docblocks that never get looked at.
+Imagine those comments as mere @TODO docblocks that never get looked at.

 I apologise if anything is hard to follow.
 It is a complete and utter brain dump.
 I have a messy brain.
 Please call me on it, and I'll do my best to re-write it... or you could suggests edits on github [because, well, you just should ok.](https://github.com/ashsmith/ashsmithio)

-This post assumes you have good knowledge of Magento 1.x (and that you can understand me translating the rubbish that comes out of my brain un-polished), most importantly though: You should be comfortable creating a module with controllers and blocks already.
+This post assumes you have good knowledge of Magento 1.x (and that you can understand me translating the rubbish that comes out of my brain unpolished), most importantly though: You should be comfortable creating a module with controllers and blocks already.

 ## Basic module with controller, block and view.